In Which the Noldor Begin Another (and This Time Regrettable) Game of Follow the Leader and then…WTF Fëanor?!!

 Wait, there’s suddenly a Moon now?
 And with a capital “M,” too!
 It’s almost as if the Valar haven’t just been sitting around biting their nails when the Noldor strolled away….

-In the next chapter, “Of the Sindar,” we won’t find out about the Moon’s first rising.
+In the next installment, which addresses the chapter “Of the Sindar,” we won’t find out about the Moon’s first rising.
 Not just yet.
 Instead we’ll learn how Middle-earth has fared while the Noldor were still futzing around in Valinor, and while Morgoth was still chained up in Mandos’s basement.
 And we’ll learn what become of all those Teleri who tarried so long and never made it over the pond.
 And say!
 Who are those short, bearded fellows coming up over the eastern horizon…?

 Top image: “The Burning of the Ships” by Ted Nasmith